-4. Controls to address Nissan's modern slavery risks
+Controls to address Nissan's modern slavery risks

-As set out in our Inaugural Statement, Nissan has a number of formal policies and controls in place designed to promote ethical and legally compliant business conduct and minimise the risk of modern slavery in our operations and supply chains.
-In this Reporting Period, Nissan focused on introducing and implementing improvements to enhance those modern slavery controls, as follows:
+Nissan has a number of formal policies and controls in place designed to promote ethical and legally compliant business conduct and minimise the risk of modern slavery in our operations and supply chains.
+In our 2021 Statement, we detailed a number of the actions Nissan had taken to introduce new controls and strengthen our policies and processes to assess and minimise the risk of modern slavery in our supply chains.
+We have set these out below as well as providing an update on actions and improvements undertaken in the Reporting Period.